jaredwray/writr/README.md

 - [License - MIT](#license)

 ## Features
-* Takes the complexity of Remark and makes it easy to use.
+* Removes the remark complexity and easy to use.
-* Simple to use and easy API
 * Easily Render to `React` or `HTML`.
 * Generates a Table of Contents for your markdown files (remark-toc).
 * Slug generation for your markdown files (rehype-slug).